- What’s required for setup?

 - Configuring Clever for single sign-on (SSO) with ADFS

-Clever’s single sign-on (SSO) allows students and teachers to safely access education apps with a single username and password.
-Single sign-on (SSO) supports common user management systems like Active Directory Federation Services.
+Clever’s single sign-on (SSO) allows students and teachers to safely access education applications with a single username and password.
+Single sign-on (SSO) supports common user management systems like Active Directory Federation Services (ADFS).

 In addition to the basic single sign-on (SSO) requirements, you’ll need the following: